-- Determines the target exception level and security state for interrupts in that group. - Has separate enable bits that control whether interrupts in that group can be forwarded to the core. - Has an impact on later routing decisions in the CPU interfaces.
+- Determines the target Exception level and security state for interrupts in that group. - Has separate enable bits that control whether interrupts in that group can be forwarded to the core. - Has an impact on later routing decisions in the CPU interfaces.

 When using backwards compatibility mode or with security disabled, the meaning and number of interrupt groups are affected.
-See the ARM[®] Generic Interrupt Controller Architecture Specification version 3.0 for more information.
+See the ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 for more information.